nichlock/code-snips/C-C++/compiled-c-stuff.md

 Notation:

-Commented out means removed from object code:
+For clarity, commented out code was left in while being compiled, but has been manually removed from the shown object code:

 | C/C++ Code | Object Code     |
 | :------------- | :------------- |